 What is Software?

-Software is a collection of instructions, programs, or data that tells a computer how to work.
-Unlike hardware (the physical parts of a computer), software is intangible — you can’t touch it, but you can run it.
+Software is a group of programs, data, or instructions that tell a computer how to operate.
+Software is intangible; you can’t touch it, but you can run it, unlike hardware, which is the actual components of a computer.

 In simple terms: